JuliaMath/Roots.jl/docs/src/roots.md

 To maximize the range we solve for the lone critical point of `howfar` within reasonable starting points.

-As of version `v"1.9"`, the automatic differentiation provided by `ForwardDiff` will bypass working through a call to `find_zero`.
+As of version `v"1.9"` of `Julia`, the automatic differentiation provided by `ForwardDiff` will bypass working through a call to `find_zero`.
 Prior to this version, automatic differentiation will work *if* the initial point has the proper type (depending on an expression of